bitly/oauth2_proxy/README.md

 The Azure AD auth provider uses `openid` as it default scope.
 It uses `https://graph.windows.net` as a default protected resource.
 It call to `https://graph.windows.net/me` to get the email address of the user that logs in.

+Configuration should look something like this:

+./oauth2_proxy --provider="azure" --email-domain="example.com" --upstream="" --cookie-secret=... --client-id=...  --client-secret=... --azure-tenant=...

+Or in the configuration file you have to add following line: provider = azure

 ### Facebook Auth Provider